hinsonsc/hinsonsc.github.io/index.md

 For those interested, click to see my [resume](resume.md)

-I also have a dog, here's a picture of her.
+I also have a dog her name is Luna and she is a 2.5 year old Lab(?) mix rescue, here's a picture of her.

 <img src="luna.jpg" width="550" height="500" alt="Luna">